wultra/powerauth-server/docs/PowerAuth-Server-0.21.0.md

 The changes of cryptography are documented in details in the [powerauth-crypto](https://github.com/wultra/powerauth-crypto/docs) project.

 The PowerAuth protocol upgrade caused following changes in PowerAuth server implementation:
 - Activations, tokens and vault unlock use ECIES scheme in PowerAuth protocol version `3.0`.
-The original `2.1` implementations are still available.
+The original implementations are still available for compatibility reasons.
 - Signatures use the hash based counter introduced in version `3.0`.
 The signatures use numeric or hash based counter depending on version of activation.
 - Instead of using separate *Activation ID Short* and *Activation OTP*, a single *Activation Code* is used.
 - Binary format of encrypted status blob in *Activation Status* has been changed.
 - Original PowerAuth End-to-end encryption has been deprecated in favor of ECIES-based encryption.
 - PowerAuth SDK release `0.21.0` will trigger upgrade of activations to version `3` using new upgrade endpoints.
 Previous versions of the SDK use the version `2` of activations.

-The original version `2.1` interfaces are still available both in the SOAP API, REST API and both client implementations, however migration to new interfaces is recommended.
+The original `v2` interfaces are still available both in the SOAP API, REST API and both client implementations, however migration to new interfaces is recommended.
-The version `2.1` interfaces will be deprecated in a future release.
+The `v2` interfaces will be deprecated in a future release.

 ### JAXB Marshaller Context Path Update